aws-samples/aws-genomics-workflows/docs/orchestration/cromwell/cromwell-examples.md

 HaplotypeCaller against public data in S3.
 The HaplotypeCaller tool is one of the primary steps in GATK best practices pipeline.

-The source for thse files can be found in [Cromwell's test suite on GitHub](https://github.com/broadinstitute/cromwell/tree/develop/centaur/src/main/resources/integrationTestCases/germline/haplotype-caller-workflow).
+The source for these files can be found in [Cromwell's test suite on GitHub](https://github.com/broadinstitute/cromwell/tree/develop/centaur/src/main/resources/integrationTestCases/germline/haplotype-caller-workflow).

 **Worflow Definition**